Zytronium/subspace_mail/README.md

 ---

-Built with ❤️ using Next.js, Electron, and modern web technologies.
+Built with ~~❤️~~ (100% AI to be honest, including this readme) using Next.js, Electron, and modern web technologies.